-On any Trading Day, Unitholders, Dealers and Designated Brokers may redeem Units of an ETF for cash at a redemption price per Unit equal to 95% of the closing price for the Units of such ETF on the TSX on the effective day of the redemption ("Cash Redemption").
+On any Trading Day, Unitholders, Dealers and Designated Brokers may redeem Units of an ETF for cash at a redemption price per Unit equal to 95% of the closing price for the Units of such ETF on the TSX or Cboe Canada, as applicable, on the effective day of the redemption ("Cash Redemption").
 A Cash Redemption request will be subject to a maximum redemption price payable to a Unitholder of the NAV per Unit of the applicable ETF.

-Holders of US\$ Units of a Premium Yield ETF may request that their redemption proceeds be paid in U.S. or Canadian dollars.
+Holders of US\$ Units of a Dual Currency ETF may request that their redemption proceeds be paid in U.S. or Canadian dollars.